Bradley Federal Depository profile:

 - Monthly Catalog electronic versions contain the data from the Monthly Catalog of United States Government Publications from July 1976 on.
 Another online version, with greater search capabilities, is available through FirstSearch, at: GPO Monthly Catalog

 - Although there is an annual periodicals volume included in The Monthly Catalog, there's no article level indexing of government periodicals produced by the Government Printing Office.
-Many government periodicals are indexed in general periodical indexes, such as Academic Search Premier.
+Many government periodicals are indexed in general periodical indexes, such as Academic Search Complete.

 - The Cumulative Title Index to United States Public Documents, 1789-1976 (Ref.
 Z 1223 .Z7 L47, v.1-16) is an alphabetical listing, by title, of publications in the Public Documents Library of the Government Printing Office.
 It's a useful finding aid for older documents.